deepak-1507/GTS2RTL_Deepak1/README.md

 ---

-Thank you for visiting my SoC Tapeout Program journey!
+Thank you for joining me on this SoC tapeout adventure!
-Every bit of support, feedback, or encouragement fuels this mission to grow, learn, and contribute to India's silicon future.
+Your encouragement, feedback, and camaraderie spark my growth and fuel India’s silicon dreams.
-If you’re on this path too—happy learning, and may your designs always tape out perfectly!
+Are you on this journey too?
+Wishing you seamless tapeouts and endless learning!

 ---

-> "With each step, we move closer to shaping the future of silicon in India.
-Let's innovate, collaborate, and tapeout together!"
+> “Every design brings us closer to India’s silicon vision.
+Let’s innovate, collaborate, and make our mark—together!”

 ---